aabadie/riot-generator/riotgen/templates/test/README.md

 ## About

-Describe what the test application is about
+Describe here what the test application is about

 ## Usage

-Describe how to use the application
+Describe here how to use the application